 Project profitability analysis.
 Reports and dashboards show profitability by project, customer, division, region, or project manager.

-Because all project transactions flow through the same ERP, project managers can run real-time status and profitability reports at any time, making mid-project corrections possible before margins disappear.
-Full Clarity adds construction-specific views including claim status, retainage balances, and SOV progress directly within NetSuite project screens.
+All project transactions flow through the same ERP.
+That means project managers can check status and profitability at any time.
+They do not have to wait for month-end reports.
+Teams can make corrections earlier, before margins start to slip.
+Full Clarity also adds views for claim status, retainage balances, and Schedule of Values progress inside NetSuite project screens.

 NetSuite with Full Clarity manages change orders as controlled revisions to project scope and budget: